FOOD RESCUE

 GRAIN OF HOPE

-The comic book below was written and illustrated by Our Daily Bread’s Director of Communications, Kat Heilman, to demonstrate just how important it is to make sure good food stays out of the landfill.
-There is also a video below of a storytime reading with Sparkle Leigh!
+The comic book below was written and illustrated by Our Daily Bread’s Director of Communications and Development, Kat Heilman, to demonstrate just how important it is to make sure good food stays out of the landfill.
+There is also a video below of a story time reading with Sparkle Leigh!

 Sit back and watch a joyful reading of Grain of Hope with Sparkle Leigh.
 Thank you to Deeper Roots Coffee for hosting story time, Caracole for helping put this event together and showing their support, Kyle Chaney for some incredible videography, and of course Sparkle Leigh, who warmed our hearts with her reading of Grain of Hope.